 If you are having a water heater installed in your home for the first time, one of the first decisions you must make is whether it will be gas or electric.
 Since both are available for most sizes, the decision most often comes down to what connections you have available and their relative cost.

-To learn more about which type of water heater in Des Moines, IA will be most effective and cost efficient for your home, call Schaal Plumbing, Heating & Cooling today.
-One of our technicians can discuss your options with you and provide the water heater installation services needed for your new electric or gas water heater in Des Moines, IA.
+To learn more about which type of water heater will be most effective and cost efficient for your home, call Schaal Plumbing, Heating & Cooling today.
+One of our technicians can discuss your options with you and provide the water heater installation services needed for your new electric or gas water heater in Cedar Rapids.

 HVAC Service, Repair or Installation?Call Schaal Yaall!